jbrunton/brancusi/README.md

 # Brancusi

-TODO: Write a gem description
+An opinionated CoffeeScript framework for developing single page applications.

 ## Installation

-Add this line to your application's Gemfile:
+Add these to your application's Gemfile:

     gem 'brancusi'
+    gem 'brancusi-rails'

 And then execute: